A NEW PART OF LONDON AT MERIDIAN WATER

 The Council is taking control of the vision for Meridian Water and overseeing its delivery, which is based around three pillars:

-Meridian One will see the first 725 homes and retail space built at Willoughby Lane.
-Enabling works are progressing, while the procurement process for a development partner is underway through the Greater London Authority’s (GLA) London Development Panel.
+Meridian One will see the first 725 homes and retail space built at Willoughby Lane, which will be delivered by development partner Galliford Try.

 These homes will be delivered around the brand new Meridian Water station, which is due to open in summer 2019 and serve up to four million passengers each year at its peak.